georgewatson/spookify/README.md

 This also allows the selection of alternative dictionaries (see "Available dictionaries", below).

+If you don't wish to install the package through pip, spookify can be run directly by cloning this repo and running `spookify/__main__.py`.

 Spookify can also be imported for use in other Python scripts, in the typical
 fashion:
 * `import spookify [as ...]`